cloudflare/cloudflare-docs/content/email-security/account-setup/sso/okta.md

 You will need to manually create an app for Area 1 in Okta.

-1. Log in to Okta as an administrator
+1. Log in to Okta as an administrator.

 2. In the Admin console, go to **Applications** > **Applications**.